GH03T/PhysicsPro/README.md

 If you have Visual Studio, or VSCode installed, you may also open the PhysicsPro directory in your workspace and run, "Main.py".

+# Error Codes and What They Mean:
+PhysicsPro comes built in with numerous error codes.
+They all mean differnt things.
+These are what all the error codes mean.

+- Error #1: Unrecognized number selected.
+Please select recognized number.
+This error code is caused by typing in the wrong number into the options menu.
+To fix this, when the loop repeats, just simply enter one of the listed option numbers.